Lessons Learned from Building a Blog on Kentico Kontent

-I built a blog on Kentico Cloud from scratch to better understand the benefits of a headless content management system (CMS).
+I built a blog on Kentico Kontent from scratch to better understand the benefits of a headless content management system (CMS).
 Read how I tackled content modeling, the implementation, and the launch of a blog, to get a head start on your next headless project.

 Crafting the Content Models

 My first step was to think about content modeling.
 The basis for good content modeling is to consider all the objects, sub-objects, relationships, and presentation contexts.
-Since I was creating a blog, I started with content types for authors and posts, the two core objects of a blog, and most of the attributes of these two objects mapped cleanly to simple elements in Kentico Cloud content types.
+Since I was creating a blog, I started with content types for authors and posts, the two core objects of a blog, and most of the attributes of these two objects mapped cleanly to simple elements in Kentico Kontent content types.

 I had two smaller objects to consider as well.
 I needed these to create references to Wikipedia and to enable simple HTML embeds.
 Rather than living in the content inventory as re-usable items, editors embed them in the main body of a post as components.
 This gave greater structure to content in the body without sacrificing flexibility or adding unnecessarily to the content inventory.